Troika Media Group Inc. (TRKA) Shares Down Despite Recent Market Volatility

 Sponsored

-The average price estimated by analysts for TRKA is $1.50, which is $0.99 above than the current price.
-The public float for TRKA is 31.93M, and at present, short sellers hold a 40.38% of that float.
-The average trading volume of TRKA on March 06, 2023 was 38.07M shares.
+The average price predicted by analysts for TRKA is $1.50, which is $1.23 above the current price.
+The public float for TRKA is 308.41M and currently, short sellers hold a 6.96% ratio of that float.
+The average trading volume of TRKA on March 13, 2023 was 68.41M shares.

 TRKA’s Market Performance

-During the last 5 trading sessions, TRKA rose by +68.85%, which changed the moving average for the period of 200-days by +45.98% in comparison to the 20-day moving average, which settled at $0.2938.
-In addition, Troika Media Group Inc. saw 343.97% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, TRKA fell by -48.08%, which changed the moving average for the period of 200-days by -66.19% in comparison to the 20-day moving average, which settled at $0.3503.
+In addition, Troika Media Group Inc. saw 130.52% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading